digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/star/README.md

 ## Usage

-Just put PDFStar.py in your project directory ans import it.
+Just put PDFStar.py in your project directory and import it.

 ```python
 #!/usr/bin/python3